Diocese of Burlington

-The Roman Catholic Diocese of Burlington (Dioecesis Burlingtonensis) is a diocese of the Roman Catholic Church in the New England region of the United States, comprising the entire state of Vermont.
-The Diocese of Burlington was canonically erected on July 29, 1853 by Pope Pius IX.
-Its territories were taken from the former Diocese of Boston.
-The Burlington See is a suffragan diocese of the Archdiocese of Boston.
-Bishop Christopher J. Coyne has been the diocesan bishop since 2015.
-The cathedral church is Saint Joseph's in Burlington.
+The Diocese of Burlington (Dioecesis Burlingtonensis) is a Latin Church diocese of the Catholic Church for Vermont in the United States.
+It is a suffragan diocese of the metropolitan Archdiocese of Boston.

+The Diocese of Burlington was erected on July 29, 1853, by Pope Pius IX.
+The mother church of the diocese is the Cathedral of Saint Joseph in Burlington, Vermont.

 History

 1784 to 1850

+The first Mass said in what would become the state of Vermont was celebrated in 1666 by a Sulpician priest from Montreal, in the chapel of Fort Sainte Anne on Isle La Motte.

-The northern region of Vermont was largely settled by Catholic French Canadians who migrated south from the British colonial Province of Quebec.
-On November 26, 1784, Pope Pius VI erected the Prefecture Apostolic of the United States, which included the area of what was then the Vermont Republic.
-On November 6, 1789, the Vatican placed Vermont under what was then the Diocese of Baltimore.
+The northern region of Vermont was largely settled in the 18th century by Catholic French Canadians who migrated south from the British Province of Quebec.
+In 1784, after the conclusion of the American Revolution, Pope Pius VI moved to remove American Catholics from the jurisdiction of the Diocese of London.
+He erected the Prefecture Apostolic of the United States, which included what was then the Vermont Republic.
+In 1789, the Vatican placed Vermont, along with the rest of the United States, under the jurisdiction of the Diocese of Baltimore.

 During the late 18th century, out of convenience, the bishops of Quebec continued to minister to Catholic settlers and Native Americans, mainly in northern Vermont.
-In 1801, Bishop John Carroll of the Diocese of Baltimore formally accepted the offer of Bishop Pierre Denault of the Diocese of Quebec to care for French-speaking Catholics in what was now the state of Vermont.
-Pope Pius VII erected the Diocese of Boston on April 8, 1808, transferring control of Vermont from the Quebec bishops to the new American diocese.
+In 1801, Bishop John Carroll of Baltimore formally accepted the offer of Bishop Pierre Denaut of the Diocese of Quebec to care for French-speaking Catholics in Vermont.
+Pope Pius VII erected the Diocese of Boston in 1808, transferring Vermont to the new American diocese.

 In the early 19th century, there were no Catholic priests residing in Vermont.
-Father Matignon of the Diocese of Boston visited Burlington, Vermont, in 1815 and counted about 100 Catholic Canadians living there.
-Around 1818, Reverend Migneault from Chambly, Quebec came to Vermont and ministered to the settlers by Lake Champlain for several years.
+Francis Matignon of Boston visited Burlington in 1815 and counted about 100 Catholic Canadians living there.
+Around 1818, Marie Migneault from Chambly, Quebec, came to Vermont and ministered to the settlers by Lake Champlain for several years.
 Bishop Jean-Louis de Cheverus, the first Bishop of Boston, later appointed Migneault as vicar-general of that part of the diocese.
-He continued as vicar general until 1853.
-Father Joseph Fenwick from the Diocese of Boston visited Windsor, Vermont, in 1826.
-Father Fitton of the Archdioce of Boston made a short visit to Burlington in 1829.
+Migneault continued as vicar general until 1853.

+Joseph Fenwick succeeded Cheverus as Bishop of Boston in December 1825.
+He visited Windsor, Vermont, in 1826.
+In 1827 he ordained James Fitton.
+Fitton served some time with the Passamaquoddy before being sent to serve the scattered Catholics in Vermont and New Hampshire.
+He visited Burlington in 1829.